ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 And if you can't prove it, then there are sentences that you can't prove in arithmetic.
 So this was incredibly bad news for mathematicians, who thought that **finite discrete operations**, which is what proofs are and also what computations are, can exhaustively enumerate the facts.

 And this was the assumption behind Wittgenstein's claim that "the world is all that is the case," the world is a collection of facts.
-And optimistically, he thought that first order logic would allow us to enumerate all those facts and we'd be done: dreams of a final theory, again.
+And optimistically, he thought that first-order logic would allow us to enumerate all those facts and we'd be done: dreams of a final theory, again.

-24:45 So Goedel's Theorem means that no system with finite capabilities, no system that can just do finite discrete operations, can fully describe its environment.
+24:45 So Gödel's Theorem means that no system with finite capabilities, no system that can just do finite discrete operations, can fully describe its environment.
 It will always be in an environment where there are true things that aren't provable or false things that are provable.
 But I think more relative to a discussion of agents is that it means that no *agent* can describe itself.
-Any agent's theory of itself will either contain true statements that it can't derive, or false statements; or it will either miss true statements that it can't derive, or will wind up deriving things that are false about itself.
+Any agent's theory of itself will either contain true statements that it can't derive or false statements, or it will either miss true statements that it can't derive, or will wind up deriving things that are false about itself.
 Of course, we see this in psychology all the time.

-25:33 So an immediate consequence of Goedel's Theorem was an *intense* investigation of what computation actually is, what it *meant* to talk about finite discrete operations.
+25:33 So an immediate consequence of Gödel's Theorem was an *intense* investigation of what computation actually is, what it *meant* to talk about finite discrete operations.
 And two leaders of this were, of course, Church and Turing.
-And here's a picture of a **Turing machine**, which is just a little device with a couple of tapes and a tape reader and a simple logic unit that either writes a one or a zero if it sees a one or a zero.
+And here's a picture of a **Turing machine**, which is just a little device with a couple of tapes and a tape reader, and a simple logic unit that either writes a one or a zero if it sees a one or a zero.
 And they defined a computation as a process that can be implemented in finite time by such a machine, or by Church's lambda calculus, or by any of the now hundreds of other methods that are provably equivalent to a Turing machine.
 26:16 So what does *this* mean?
 It means that computation is a *physical process* that can be mechanized, and it turns out, mechanized in any one of a huge array of ways.
 It means that many different implementations of any computation are possible.
 So I can do it on a Turing machine, I can do it on my laptop, I can do it on my head, et cetera.
-The most important things it means is that there are questions with no computable answer.
+The most important thing it means is that there are questions with no computable answer.
-This is "the Revenge of Goedel's theorem."
+This is "the Revenge of Gödel's theorem."

 26:48 And two of the most famous questions of this kind are,